3 - 6 Months Postpartum

 As you and your baby leave the fourth trimester, you may be feeling more like yourself and gaining some confidence in your ability to tackle the challenges of motherhood.
 It’s also common to feel overwhelmed by new challenges ahead.
 Parenting is like riding waves in the ocean, sometimes you are treading water and sometimes you are surfing!
 You learn to surf waves that you were only treading at first.

-You have likely overcome the early waves of womb and scar healing, newborn feeding, and surviving on minimal sleep.
+By 3 months postpartum, you have likely overcome the early waves of womb and scar healing, newborn feeding, and surviving on minimal sleep.
 Maybe you are even riding some of the highs of hearing your baby’s coos and interactions with you.
 Hopefully these can help propel you forward as you tackle new waves like adjusting to life as a working mom or staying home with your kiddos, chronically disrupted sleep, and a struggle for a daytime schedule.
 This hard work will pay off and you will keep learning to surf as your baby continues to explore their environment and grow in their independence.

 If the challenges of motherhood have you feeling: